 For weeks, even months or years, you hear, "Can we please have a dog?" or "When are we going to get a cat?".
 Then one day you're at the pet store or at the animal shelter.
 You see little round cat paws reaching out to you, just begging to be taken home.
 Or perhaps you're bewitched by the warm, gentle eyes of the dog gazing trustingly at you from his kennel.
 And you feel yourself starting to give in.
-But there are many reasons why isn't a good idea - least of all for the pet.
+But there are many reasons why surprising someone with a pet isn't a good idea - least of all for the pet.

 Your family has wanted a pet for a long time, and you start to think that maybe this is the right time: you can surprise your family with a new pet, and bask in their delight.